Join Us

 How Does Shrink Wrap Work? | RAJA UK

 Shrink wrap is one of the quickest and easiest ways to package and protect goods.
 What shrink wrap is used for typically is wrapping especially awkwardly shaped items – from individual packages to boxes on a pallet.
 It can even be used to wrap up helicopters.
-It is weather proof and dust proof, while the transparent option easily allows the goods underneath to be identified.Shrink wrap is so versatile it is even used to wrap up US Navy helicopters for transport (Image: Wikipedia)
+It is weather proof and dust proof, while the transparent option easily allows the goods underneath to be identified.
+Shrink wrap is so versatile it is even used to wrap up US Navy helicopters for transport.

 The company is the world’s best shrink wrap packaging machine supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.

-But what is shrink wrap made of, how does shrink wrap work and is shrink wrap recyclable?
+But what is shrink wrap made of, how does shrink wrap work, and is shrink wrap recyclable?
 Here we answer these questions and find out how to use it on a practical level in the warehouse, using the right shrink wrap and shrink wrapping equipment to get the job done.

 How does shrink wrap work?

 How shrink wrap works is something that requires a look at the very molecules that the shrink wrap is made from.
-To make the plastic film that is used to shrink and wrap items, plastic polymer molecules – long chains of carbon and hydrogen atoms, essentially – that usually all tangle round each other are heated and stretched so that they all form into straight rows.
+To make the plastic film that is used to shrink and wrap items, plastic polymer molecules – long chains of carbon and hydrogen atoms, essentially – that usually all tangle around each other are heated and stretched so that they all form into straight rows.
 Once cooled they maintain this aligned structure.

 Heating the film again, once wrapped around the goods being packaged, the molecules move about (thanks to all that lovely heat energy being pumped in) and they get all tangled again: making the film as much as 50% smaller.

-The shrinking can take place in one direction (uni or monodirectional) or in both length and width (bidirectional) and requires the film to be applied over the goods using a special frame – called a tenter frame – and applying heat correctly.
+The shrinking can take place in one direction (uni or monodirectional) or in both length and width (bidirectional) and requires the film to be applied over the goods using a unique frame – called a tenter frame – and applying heat correctly.
 To do it correctly requires the right shrink wrap equipment.

 What is shrink wrap?